About Utah Mojo Volleyball Club

 A Volleyball Family.

 Makenzie played two seasons at UNLV before transferring to finish her collegiate career at the University of Utah.
 She went on to play professionally in Sweden, where she led the country in kills, aces, and blocks.
 Coleman began his collegiate career at Benedictine University in Mesa, Arizona, and had the opportunity to train and compete internationally in France.
-He most recently coached for 435 Elite, Dixie High School Boys Volleyball and continues to stay actively involved in the sport.
+He most recently coached for Salty Boys Volleyball435 Elite, Dixie High School Boys Volleyball and continues to stay actively involved in the sport.

 Their deep family connection to the sport fuels their dedication to helping other families experience the same joy, growth, and opportunity through volleyball.